Hackership/blog.hackership.org/_posts/2015-05-10-dancing-git.md

 ---

-You can find the [entire video series here](https://www.youtube.com/playlist?list=PLKWB6x05XySH9-093bQZwVEFkIDJW7eiZ).
+You can find the [entire video series here](https://www.youtube.com/playlist?list=PLKWB6x05XySH9-093bQZwVEFkIDJW7eiZ) and the slides in this [Git Repo](https://github.com/Hackership/dancing-git-slides).

 This and all other learning material published by Hackership, is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 Please go ahead and give this workshop.
 And if you have any feedback, please let us know.